 ECON 850 is the first course in a two-term sequence, the second being ECON 851.
 The course is based primarily on the book Econometric Theory and Methods, by Russell Davidson and James G. MacKinnon.
 Visit the web site for ETM.
+This book may be downloaded freely as a PDF.

 Part of the course requirements consists of a set of assignments, which will typically have both theoretical and empirical components.
 The empirical parts will often involve the analysis of data sets using econometrics software.
 The assignments may be found here.